National Parks in Namibia

 - • Don't drive after dark due to wildlife and unmarked roads

-- • Carry a spare tire and basic tools for gravel roads
+- • Carry two spare tires and basic tools for gravel roads

 - • Use ATMs inside banks or shopping centers